dmaier-couchbase/cb-workshop-dev/README.md

 * If there is no global host-only network then you need to create it via the general Virtualbox preferences
 * Power on the maching

+## Network settings

 Your VM should now have two network cards.
 You can double check and change the settings by using the following tool:

 ```
 nmtui
 ```

+* Check the name server settings
+* Change the host name to 'couchbase-dev.localdomain'